All children in DeKalb County enter Kindergarten ready to learn as assessed by a shared definition of “readiness.”

 90% of Kindergarten students will enter school at the benchmark “ready” for every class in every school in DeKalb County within a six-year period.

 Data we’re using to measure progress

 The percent of entering kindergarten students screened as “ready” based on a common definition of kindergarten readiness shared countywide.

-- In 2011, 38% of entering Kindergarten students were screened as “ready” in all three domains measured – academic, language and socio-emotional.
+- 56% of entering Kindergarten students were screened as “ready” in all three domains measured—academic, language and socio-emotional—in 2012.

-- Creating awareness around the contribution of high quality early care and learning programs to a child’s readiness for school.
+- Continuing to create awareness around the contribution of high quality early care and learning programs to a child’s readiness for school.

 - Promoting Early Childhood Alliance’s free online childcare search feature at www.ecalliance.org.